algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 The input formula will not change during the blending process.

-The software will not be used to age or store the wine.

 The software will only be used by the Cellar Master and her team.

 # Acceptance criteria

 The software should be able to receive the wine blending formula from the Cellar Master, Julie CAVIL, as input.

-The software should be able to access and manipulate data on the various tanks and their current contents.

 The software should be able to calculate the optimal blending ratio of wines in the different tanks to achieve the closest possible result to the input formula.